RTEMS/rtems-docs/eng/req/items.rst

     the item.

 enabled-by
-    The attribute value shall be an :ref:`SpecTypeEnabledXByExpression`.
+    The attribute value shall be an :ref:`SpecTypeEnabledByExpression`.
 It shall define the conditions under which the item is enabled.

 links